Assignments

 AI Policy

 The purpose of this course is to get hands-on experience with middleware technology.
 Therefore, it is strictly forbidden to use AI to directly generate a solution to an assignment or any submitted materials (including code, documentation, and answers to questions).
 Submitting AI-generated work may result in failing the course.
 Students may be asked to explain their implementation in person, and a failure to explain the submitted logic will be considered a violation of this policy.
-You can, however, use AI assistants to ask general questions about a particular technology or troubleshoot problems
+You can, however, use AI assistants to ask general questions about a particular technology or troubleshoot problems.

 Schedule

-Topic Labs
+Topic Group Labs

 Monday 14:00